Open Educational Resources Collective

-The CAUL Open Educational Resources Collective will provide a shared open textbook publishing platform for participating CAUL Member institutions.
-It will facilitate both independent publishing by authors at participating institutions, as well as collaborative, cross-institutional publishing.
-The Collective will also build community and capacity across CAUL Member institutions to support open textbook publishing.
+The CAUL Open Educational Resources Collective provides a shared open textbook publishing platform for participating CAUL Member institutions.
+It facilitates both independent publishing by authors at participating institutions, as well as collaborative, cross-institutional publishing.
+The Collective builds community and capacity across CAUL Member institutions to support open textbook publishing.

 The Collective has three objectives: